eklem/search-index-cookbook/README.md

 - [ ] Offline searching
 - [ ] Features vs. index file size

-## "Nice to know" knoledge on search-index
+## "Nice to know" knowledge on search-index
 - [ ] How does an/the index work (matcher/searcher)
 - [ ] Pitfalls